vladaman/aws-appflow-lambda-skeleton/README.md

 # AWS AppsFlow Custom Connector Lambda Handler

-_For nodejs and javascript_
+_Developed for Node.js and JavaScript_

-As of now there is no SDK for NodeJS to handle AppsFlow Custom Connector.
-This project is simple attempt to reverse-engineer AppsFlow Python/Java SDK.
+Currently, there is no dedicated Node.js SDK available for managing AppsFlow Custom Connectors.
+This project aims to address this gap by offering a straightforward attempt to reverse-engineer the AppsFlow Python/Java SDK.

-Project uses `node-lambda` for local deployment but you get the idea how to run it in your enviroment.
-Code shows basic usage how to build your own AppFlow connector in Javascript.
+The implementation utilizes node-lambda for local deployment, providing insight into running it within your environment.
+The code serves as a fundamental guide on constructing your own AppFlow connector in JavaScript.

 Tested with: